Italian Pizza Crust Recipe

 The story begins in ancient times when flatbreads were baked on hot stones and topped with simple ingredients like olive oil and herbs.
 As time passed, these flatbreads evolved into what we now know as pizza crusts.
 In the 18th century, Naples became the birthplace of modern pizza, as street vendors started selling cheap and delicious pizzas topped with tomatoes and cheese.

-The Italian pizza crust continues evolving, constantly introducing new techniques and flavors.
+The Italian pizza crust continues evolving, constantly introducing new techniques and flavours.
 From using alternative flours like whole wheat or gluten-free options to experimenting with unique toppings like truffle oil or arugula salad, chefs are continually pushing the boundaries of traditional pizza making.

 Essential Ingredients for Authentic Italian Pizza Crust

 Using a combination of flour, water, yeast, and salt creates the perfect base for an authentic Italian pizza crust.
 But did you know that there are different types of Italian pizza crusts?
-Each one has its unique texture and flavor.
+Each one has its unique texture and flavour.

 Here are two sub-lists to help you understand the diversity of Italian pizza crusts: